ARM-software/psa-api/doc/crypto/api/keys/types.rst

     The specific ECC curve within a family is identified by the ``key_bits`` attribute of the key.

-    The range of elliptic curve family identifier values is divided as follows:
+    The range of Elliptic curve family identifier values is divided as follows:

     :code:`0x00`
         Reserved.
 Not allocated to an ECC family.
-    :code:`0x01 - 0x7f`
+    :code:`0x01 – 0x7f`
         ECC family identifiers defined by this standard.
         Unallocated values in this range are reserved for future use.
-    :code:`0x80 - 0xff`
+    :code:`0x80 – 0xff`
-        Invalid.
-        Values in this range must not be used.

-    The least significant bit of a elliptic curve family identifier is a parity bit for the whole key type.
-    See :secref:`asymmetric-key-encoding` for details of the encoding of asymmetric key types.

-    .. admonition:: Implementation note

-        To provide other elliptic curve families, it is recommended that an implementation defines a key type with bit 15 set, which indicates an :scterm:`implementation defined` key type.
+        Implementations that define additional families must use an encoding in this range.

 .. macro:: PSA_KEY_TYPE_ECC_KEY_PAIR
     :definition: /* specification-defined value */